I’m not surprised when people are frustrated with rescue groups.

 So, if you volunteer to foster dogs and you have 7 dogs total in your home at any given time (your 4 dogs + 3 fosters) you’re viewed as a hero among rescue volunteers.
 And you probably should be because God knows I could never care for 7 dogs.

 But then … if a potential adopter applies for a dog and writes that she has 4 cats and 2 dogs already … well, she might end up getting rejected for being “over the pet limit.”
-Especially if she’s in an apartment.
+Especially if she’s in an apartment or within city limits.

 All I’m saying is let’s judge each situation by the level of care the animals are receiving.
 The number of animals isn’t really the issue.
 It’s how they’re cared for.